Prashika/sample-okta-react-app-useContext/README.md

 # sample-okta-react-app-usecontext
-Okta integration with react.
+Focused on Okta integration with React.
 Used 'useContext' Hook

 ## Prerequisite: Steps to follow:
 1. Create your own okta-developer account